HadrienG2/subwoofer/README.md

   that the extra costs of processing subnormals in the CPU backend predominate.
-* If the overhead is maximal around 50%, it suggests that the CPU's float processing logic starts with a subnormal/normal branch, whose misprediction costs dominate in this most unpredictable case.
+* If the overhead is maximal around 50%, it suggests that the CPU's float processing logic starts with a subnormal/normal branch, whose misprediction costs dominate in this least predictable input configuration.
-* If the overhead is maximal at lower frequencies, then abruptly drops, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer took advantage of this to avoid the aforementioned branch predictor trashing effects by remaining in the fallback mode as long as the frequency of subnormals occurence is higher than a certain threshold.
+* If the overhead is maximal at lower frequencies, then abruptly drops, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer took advantage of this to avoid the aforementioned branch misprediction overhead by remaining in the fallback mode as long as the frequency of subnormals occurence is higher than a certain threshold.

-And finally, by comparing results from different data types on the fastest data sources, you can detect any type-dependent limitations of the CPU's subnormal
+Finally, by comparing results from different data types on the fastest data sources, you can detect any type-dependent limitations of the CPU's subnormal
 fallback: is it slower on double-precision operands?
-Does it serialize SIMD operations into ones of narrower width?
+Does it "serialize" SIMD operations into scalar operations or SIMD operations of smaller width?